GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You have rice in your teeth.
+> 🥠 I can't believe you're about to eat my tiny home.

 ### Where you can find me